 - Cooking Oils: Vegetable oil, olive oil, or coconut oil can reduce friction on metal parts temporarily but tend to attract dust.

-- Petroleum Jelly (Vaseline): Thick and long-lasting; great for metal-to-metal contact but not ideal for high-heat applications.
+- Petroleum Jelly (Vaseline): Thick and long-lasting; useful for light metal protection and slow-moving parts but not ideal for high-heat applications.

-- Silicone Spray: Water-resistant and versatile; works well on rubber seals, sliding doors, and hinges without attracting grime.
+- Silicone Spray: Water-resistant and versatile; works well on rubber seals, sliding doors, hinges, and many household surfaces without leaving a heavy sticky coating.

-- WD-40: Primarily a water-displacing spray but also provides light lubrication; excellent for loosening rusted parts.
+- WD-40: Primarily known as a water-displacing, penetrating, anti-corrosion spray, but it also provides light lubrication; excellent for loosening rusted parts.

 - Candle Wax: Solid at room temperature; rubbing wax on sticky drawers or zippers helps them glide smoothly.